 + About Carina

-WELCOME TO CiCis Ayurveda, the wellness lifestyle space blending modern living with Ayurveda, focused on empowering you to take the power of your health and well-being back into your own hands, naturally.
-I first became devoted to the holistic health system of Ayurveda, after it’s simple but powerful logical and metaphysical tools helped me begin to heal many years of depression, post traumatic stress disorder, anxiety, panic disorder, chronic fatigue, hypoglycaemia, adrenal fatigue, IBS and burnout.
-After years of exhausting many avenues with no hope, Ayurveda was the light i had been searching for all along.
-It’s simple and nurturing practices began to ease chronic imbalances that nothing else could, and as a result I am deeply passionate about sharing it’s knowledge, healing practices and fulfilling way of life, in a way that is adaptable for modern conscious living.
+Carina is the founder of the wellness lifestyle brand CiCis Ayurveda, a digital platform focused on blending modern living with Ayurveda.
+Through this space she provides educational content, tools and services to guide the collective to take the power of their health and well-being back into their own hands, naturally with Ayurveda.
+Carina first became devoted to the holistic health system after it it’s simple but powerful logical and metaphysical tools helped her to begin to heal many years of chronic mental and physical illness.
+After years of exhausting various avenues with no hope, Ayurveda was the light she has been searching for all along.
+The results from her own health transformation were so inspiring and lead her to become certified in Ayurvedic Diet & Lifestyle, Life Coaching, Mindful Mental Health and Anatomy & Physiology.
+Carina is now deeply passionate about sharing it’s empowering knowledge, intuitive wisdom and fulfilling way of life in a way that is adaptable for modern conscious living.

 Soothe, nurture - heal

-The intelligence of Ayurveda goes far beyond the lifestyle practices, but to the ancient understanding behind why we take all these actions to be healthy in the first place.
-To live a life of true health, unconditional love and joy, that allows us to be in alignment with our life’s purpose- the way in which we are of service to others, humanity and planet earth for the greater good.
-The responsibility to nourish our mind, body and spirit with daily practices is so as a whole we are healthy and able to fulfil our lifes dharma (purpose), to flourish within wholesome relationships and navigate a lifestyle that is nourishing.
+Ayurveda is a combined medical and spiritual science, and the intelligence goes far beyond the lifestyle, but to the ancient understanding behind why we take all these actions to be healthy in the first place.
+To live a life of true health, balance and joy, that allows us to be in alignment with our life’s purpose- the way in which we are of service to others, humanity and planet earth for the greater good.
+The responsibility to nourish our mind, body and spirit with daily care is so as a whole we are healthy, and able to fulfil our lifes dharma (purpose), to flourish in vitality and let the seeds of our spiritual consciousness bloom.
 Ayurveda is the greater understanding that we are one, we are nature and nature is us, i am you and you are me, we are all connected.
-To be in peaceful harmony within our selves, each other, the universe and to that who is always divinely guiding us along the way.
+It is to be in peaceful harmony within our selves, each other, the universe and to that who is always divinely guiding us along the way.
 To have your health is freedom, there is no greater, more valuable and powerful currency on this earth than your health.
 Health is your wealth, and without health you having nothing.
+Living a life of balance and internal peace is well within everyones reach, and Ayurveda holds all the wisdom to teach you how to get there and how to be your own healer.
+It takes having an open mind, heart and radical faith in the body’s innate power to heal when given the correct tools and nourishment to thrive.

 CiCis Ayurveda is a space for me to share my tools, teachings and truths, to guide you on your health and conscious living journey.